maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

 7. Now let's swap out the `ListView` for a more performant alternative - `CollectionView`, which is in preview in Xamarin.Forms 4.2. `CollectionView` automatically utilizes the virtualization capabilities of each native platform to make your lists appear faster.
 It also supports multiple columns of items, and a simpler API with no need for Cells.
 There are a few steps to change your `ListView` to a `CollectionView`:

     7 a.
-Stop debugging your app, as we are going to change some C#, which can't be done during a debug session.
+Stop debugging your app.
+We are going to change some C#, which can't be done during a debug session.

     7b.
 Go into the `TodoListPage.xaml.cs` file and comment out the `OnListItemSelected` function.
-Uncomment the version of it below labeled step 6.
+Uncomment the version of it below labeled step 7.

     7c.
 Open `TodoListPage.xaml`.
 Change all instances of `ListView` to `CollectionView`.